zanematthew/quilt/readme.md

 1. Display settings as a single page or tab interface
 1. Determine to display settings as "theme options" or as plugin "settings"

-# Supported Field Types

-The currently supported field types (settings types) are:

-* header – An arbitrary header normally used to define a section
-* desc – An arbitrary description normally used after a header
-* checkbox – A single checkbox
-* checkboxes – A collection of checkboxes
-* radio – A single radio box
-* radio boxes – A collection of radio boxes
-* text – A simple text field
-* url – An HTML5 URL field
-* email – A text field which sanitizes emails
-* hidden – A hidden text field
-* textarea – A textarea
-* css_textarea – An advanced textarea which only allows CSS
-* textarea_emails – An advanced textarea which only saves emails on a new line and forward slashed comments
-* textarea_ip – An advanced textarea which only saves IP address on a new line and forward slashed comments
-* select – A single select box
-* multiselect – A multiselect box
-* us_state_select – A select box pre-populate with US states
-* upload – An upload field, which uses the WP Media Library
-* thickbox_url – A url (internal or external), which displays content using WordPress' "thickbox"
-* touchtime – tbd
-* html – An arbitrary field which displays any HTML you've added

-*Note: All fields are sanitized accordingly.*

 # Usage